-With this in mind, it is imperative that fleets subject to the mandate take the time now to evaluate their ELD options, regardless of whether they are operating on paper logs today or have some form of AOBRD installed.
+With the clock ticking, it is imperative that fleets subject to the mandate take the time now to evaluate their ELD options, regardless of whether they are operating on paper logs today or have some form of AOBRD installed.

 How Trimble is Prepared to Assist in Your ELD Migration